raunelgarcia/front-end-framework/README.md

 Install Android Studio following the instructions on https://developer.android.com/studio/install.
 Set up `ANDROID_HOME` and `JAVA_HOME` environment variables correctly in user variables.

+If you are using Windows `ANDROID_HOME` should be in the sdk folder, `JAVA_HOME` in the JDK folder version you have already installed and lastly in the variable `Path` you should also add the following route `%ANDROID_HOME%\platform-tools`

 Step 4: Set Up Emulators or Physical Devices

 Create a new project, select "No activity" option and follow the default configuration.